olivierfriard/manuale-TUCC/elenco_campi.rst

 Campo obbligatorio: N

-Descrizione del campo:The altitude of the location where the sample was collected.
+Descrizione del campo: The altitude of the location where the sample was collected.

+Questo campo è compilato automaticamente con il valore del campo **altitude**.